siddharthkp/cost-of-modules/README.md

 Now, there are 3 things that you can do to make your npm package smaller

 1. Make sure all your workflow tools are in `devDependencies` and not in `dependencies` These include your build tools, testing frameworks, etc. Only `dependencies` get installed when someone installs your package.
+(That being said, for better collaborator experience, you should optimise for both)

 2. Only include the files you need by using `files` in your `package.json` or by including a `.npmignore`.
 [More on that here.](https://docs.npmjs.com/files/package.json#files)